-- The rate increase will be phased in over approximately three years and began with interim rates Aug.
-15, 2013, and was followed by a base rate increase effective Jan.
-1, 2015.
-The next increase in base rates will take effect Jan.
+- The rate increase was phased in over approximately three years.
+The final increase in base rates took effect Jan.
 1, 2016.

 Rate Equalization Factor

 - Equalization adjustment factors are applied to electric service rates for the purpose of moving all Iowa MidAmerican Energy customers to the same electric base rate within each rate class – residential, commercial and industrial.
-Rates will be adjusted in equal annual increments over the next 10 years.
+Rates will be adjusted in equal annual increments over a 10-year period (2014-2023).
 Rate equalization will not increase revenue for MidAmerican Energy.
 Depending on a customer’s rate zone, the result of rate equalization could increase or decrease a customer’s rate.

-- Customers will see a new electric rate code in the Electric Charges section of the bill.
-MidAmerican Energy placed customers on the most economical rate based upon the consumption data available.
-As a result, some customers will go from an energy-only to a demand based rate structure and vice versa.
-Some customers may only see a change in the rate code on the bill and will remain on the same rate structure.
+The electric rate code is shown in the Electric Charges section of the bill.
+MidAmerican Energy places customers on the most economical rate based upon the consumption data available.
+Some customers are billed on an energy-only basis while others are billed on a demand based rate structure.
 Read more about the differences between energy-only charges and demand charges.

 Energy Adjustment Clause